LocationEindhoven, The Netherlands

 Roof EngineeringKnippers Helbig - Advanced Engineering

-From the architect.
+Text description provided by the architects.
 Following the definition of the Masterplan in 1998 for the center of Eindhoven in Holland, studio Fuksas developed the four projects associated with it: the 18-Septemberplein, a square of 7.000 m² with an underground parking lot of 2.300m² for 1.700 bicycles, the Piazza Shopping Mall, a shopping center covering approximately 20.000m² with 6.000m² of office space, the Media Market, a store for sales of electrical appliances and electronic equipment and the Admirant Entrance Building.

 Today, with all four projects completed, it proves to be a great success in inner city redevelopment.